Fueled/annotics/README.md

 compile 'com.github.fueled.annotics:adapter-segment:0.1.2-alpha'
 ```

-# Usage
+## Usage

-Event can be easily tracked by annotiating either the constuctor or the method you want to track with the `@TrackEvent` annotation.
+Event can be easily tracked by annotating either the constructor or the method you want to track with the `@TrackEvent` annotation.
 You will then have to specify the event name and the event type.
 Specifying an event type is optional as by default `EventType.TRACK` is used.
 The recorded event will also include all parameters passed to the method as event properties.
 ```java
 @TrackEvent(value = "ACCOUNT_SCREEN", type = EventType.SCREEN_VIEW)
 public TrackedClass(String title) {